sarun-chuttakula/Inventory2.O-Client/README.md

 ## SetUp Prettier, ESLint,Husky, Lint-Staged

+Prettier is a code formatter that supports various languages.
+It is possible to format the code automatically by installing the extension in VSCode and setting it.

+ESLint is a static analysis tool for JavaScript.
+It is possible to check the code automatically by installing the extension in VSCode and setting it.

+Husky is a tool that allows you to run scripts when you run git commands such as commit and push.

+Lint-Staged is a tool that allows you to run scripts only for the files you have staged.

 As it may be updated, please refer to the following URL for the latest information.(https://prettier.io/docs/en/install, https://eslint.org/docs/latest/use/getting-started)